When To Start Puppy Training.

 Here are four things you can teach your new pup straight away:

-The details of how to go about house training your puppy can be found in another of our Holidays4Dogs articles.
-The main thing to remember is that your pup will need constant supervision.
-NEVER scold your puppy for accidents in the house.
-Give loads of praise when he performs in the right place.
+The main thing to remember is that puppies will need constant supervision with housetraining and this starts from day one.
+NEVER scold the puppy for accidents in the house.
+Give loads of praise when they perform in the right place.
 For information about submissive urination in dogs, you can read more in our other article here.

 Training puppies is very rewarding, (if at times a little frustrating).
 While you should certainly begin this as soon as you bring your new puppy home, it is equally important not to overwhelm him, or her.
-Try not to move too quickly onto more complicated behaviours.when to start puppy training
+Try not to move too quickly onto more complicated behaviours.

+Stick with the basics for a few weeks and make sure your pup understands these before trying new things.
 Clicker training is a brilliant way to train young puppies, but keep sessions short and allow plenty of downtime.
-Sometimes, you may find it is a case of two steps forward and three steps back.
+Sometimes, you may find it’s a case of ‘two steps forward and three steps back’.
 However, the sooner you start puppy training, the sooner you will see results.